openstack/octavia/specs/version0.9/active-active-topology.rst

 * Extend data model to support active-active Amphora.
 This is somewhat similar to active-passive (VRRP) support.
-Each Amphora needs to store its IP and port on it's front-end network (similar to ha_ip and ha_port_id in the current model) and its role should indicate it is in a cluster.
+Each Amphora needs to store its IP and port on its front-end network (similar to ha_ip and ha_port_id in the current model) and its role should indicate it is in a cluster.

   The provisioning status should be interpreted as referring to an Amphora